 The Crack Shack at Park MGM

-The recently-opened Crack Shack located at the front of the Park MGM right on the Strip is a fast-casual fried chicken transplant from SoCal, and has brought some serious competition in the affordable fast-casual category to the Strip (where Shake Shack is currently the only other real competitor).
+The brand-new Crack Shack inside Park MGM right on the Strip is a fast-casual fried chicken transplant from SoCal that has brought some serious competition in the affordable fast-casual category to the Strip (where Shake Shack is currently the only other real competitor).

-For cheap breakfasts on the Vegas strip, order up the “BAE”—bacon, avocado, sunny side egg, and cheddar on an English muffin for $7.50—or the “Hangover,” with choice of their fried chicken breast or thigh with fried egg and “red eye” aioli on a giant biscuit and dipped in honey butter for $10.
+For cheap breakfasts on the Vegas strip, order up the “BAE”—bacon, avocado, sunny side egg, and cheddar on an artisan brioche for $12—or the “Senor Croque,” with fried Jidori breast, bacon, runny egg, white cheddar, miso-maple butter, and an artisan brioche bun for only $14.

-Pro tip: This place is all counter service except at the bar, where you can get full service and also enjoy something from their impressive craft beer and cocktail selection.
+Pro tip: This place is all counter service except at the bar, where you can get full service and enjoy something from their impressive craft beer and cocktail selection.
+The Crack Shack doesn’t open until 10am but is a great brunch spot!